Neural Module Networks: Neural module networks for visual QA

 Our goal here is to identify a small set of modules that can be assembled into all the configurations necessary for our tasks.
 This corresponds to identifying a minimal set of composable vision primitives.
 The modules operate on three basic data types: images, unnormalized attentions, and labels.
 For the particular task and modules described in this paper, almost all interesting compositional phenomena occur in the space of attentions, and it is not unreasonable to characterize our contribution more narrowly as an ``attention-composition'' network.
 Nevertheless, other types may be easily added in the future (for new applications or for greater coverage in the VQA domain).

-First, some notation: module names are typeset in a {\tt fixed width font}, and are of the form \mod{TYPE[INSTANCE](ARG$_1$, $\ldots$)}. \mod{TYPE} is a high-level module type (attention, classification, etc.) of the kind described below. \mod{INSTANCE} is the particular instance of the model under consideration---for example, \mod{find[red]} locates red things, while \mod{find[dog]} locates dogs.
+First, some notation: module names are typeset in a {\tt fixed width font}, and are of the form \mod{TYPE[INSTANCE](ARG$_1$, \ldots)}. \mod{TYPE} is a high-level module type (attention, classification, etc.) of the kind described in this section. \mod{INSTANCE} is the particular instance of the model under consideration---for example, \mod{attend[red]} locates red things, while \mod{attend[dog]} locates dogs.
 Weights may be shared at both the type and instance level.
-Modules with no arguments implicitly take the image as input; higher-level modules may also inspect the image.
+Modules with no arguments implicitly take the image as input; higher-level arguments may also inspect the image.